aerogear/aerogear-ios-push/README.md

 2. Get the dependencies

-The project uses [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) framework for stubbing its http network requests and utilizes [cocoapods](http://cocoapods.org) 0.36+ release for handling its dependencies.
+The project uses [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) framework for stubbing its http network requests and utilizes [CocoaPods](http://cocoapods.org) for handling its dependencies.
 As a pre-requisite, install [CocoaPods](https://cocoapods.org/) and then install the pod.
 On the root directory of the project run:
 ```bash
 pod install
 ```